davidcassany/elemental/docs/building-linux-image.md

 > **NOTE:** Make sure you have `qemu` installed on your system.
 If not, you can install it using `zypper -n install qemu-x86`.
 > If you are using a different architecture, ensure the package name and respective command below are adjusted accordingly.

-In order to test the RAW installer image with QEMU we need to dump the image to a bigger image or either expand the generated image.
+To test the RAW installer image with QEMU, you need to either dump the image to a bigger image or expand the generated image.

 ```shell